philzook58/philzook58.github.io/_drafts/old/2017-12-23-functor-vector2.md

 Limits are objects of type ```forall a. f a```.
 Since they need to work for any ```a```, they won't have one in there.
 For example ```Nothing``` is a value ```forall a.
 Maybe a``` and ```[]``` is a value of ```forall a. [a]```

-## Representable Functors and Vectors.
+## Representable Functors and Vectors

 There is a pattern with a name in category theory.
 If a Functor ```f a``` is basically the same thing as the function functor ```b -> a``` (the Reader functor) for some type ```b```, it is called a representable functor.
 These are very special functors that inherit lots of properties.

 A type family is an advanced Haskell topic, although if you're a brave strong dog, it isn't that scary.
 Type families are a syntax that let's you define type-level functions: functions that you give a type and they output a type.
 You could already do this with (List a) for example, but now you can pattern match on the type, letting you decide to do very different things if you're given an Int versus a String.

 The Rep type family let's you
 There is an interesting idea that perhaps Rep should be called Ln (The natural logarithm, let's not use Log.
 There are already plenty of Log types for recording errors in a file and stuff).
 In Haskell, there are sum, product, and function types.
 There is funky algebra for these types.
 Let's suppose you had a couple finite enums which you took the sums and products of.
 How do you calculate the number of possible enum values now?
 It turns out, very aptly, that you translate Sum types into $+$ and Product types into $\times$.
 For function types, if you think about it ```(a -> b)``` gets counted as $b^a$.
 This is because you have b possible choices for every value of a that you give the function.
 Product types have sum types as their representation type.
 Just like the log of a product is the sum of the logs of the factors. $\ln(abc) = \ln(a) + \ln(b) + \ln(c)$.